Maofryy/sn-audit-app/docs/User-Stories.md

 ## Epic 2: CMDB Structure Visualization

-### Story 2.1: As a CMDB analyst, I want to see a visual map of table inheritance relationships
+### Story 2.1: As a CMDB analyst, I want to see a visual map of table inheritance relationships [DONE]

 **Priority**: Must Have
 **Effort**: 8 points